HelTecAutomation/HeltecDocs/doc/gateway/ht-m02_v2/source/index.rst

 The HT-M02 Rev. 2.0 has the following features:
 -----------------------------------------------
--ROCKCHIP Quad-core Cortex-A55 64-bit 1.8GHz processor, 2G DDR4 RAM, 32G eMMC 5.1 ROM;
++ ROCKCHIP Quad-core Cortex-A55 64-bit 1.8GHz processor, 2G DDR4 RAM, 32G eMMC 5.1 ROM,
--**Integrated Docker inside;**
++ **Integrated Docker inside,**
--Linux 4.19 Kernel, aarch 64, Debian 10;
++ Linux 4.19 Kernel, aarch 64, Debian 10,
--**ROCKCHIP Quad-core Cortex®-A55 64-bit 1.8GHz processor, 2GB DDR4, 32GB eMMC.**
++ **ROCKCHIP Quad-core Cortex®-A55 64-bit 1.8GHz processor, 2GB DDR4, 32GB eMMC,**
--IP66 waterproofing;
++ IP66 waterproofing,
--SX1303 + SX1250 baseband chipset;
++ SX1303 + SX1250 baseband chipset,
--No fan or motor heat dissipation structure;
++ No fan or motor heat dissipation structure,
--Multi version can be selected according to your needs.
++ Multi version can be selected according to your needs.

 optional functions of HT-M02 Rev. 2.0
 -------------------------------------

-Users can choose add one or more of the following functions while place an order.
+Users can choose add one or more of the following functions while place an order:

--LTE (Cat.
++ LTE (Cat.
 1 or Cat.
-4);
+4),
--Wi-Fi;
++ Wi-Fi,
--PoE.
++ PoE.

 .. toctree::